frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 1. <a href="https://neurodiversity.design/">Neurodiversity Design System</a> - A coherent set of standards and principles that combine neurodiversity and user experience design.

 1. <a href="https://www.accessibilitychecker.org/">AccessibilityChecker</a> - A free tool that gives you a report of the page and its accessibility sins.
 (I don't typically use this, my go-to is <a href="https://www.deque.com/axe/">aXe by Deque University</a>)

+1. <a href="https://hypermedia.systems/">Hypermedia Systems</a> - Recommended to read by a colleague.
+They describe it as 'a simpler approach to building applications on the Web and beyond with htmx and Hyperview'.

 ---